Ni Ni Khin Zaw: Personal life

 Ni Ni Khin Zaw married Myo Myint Thein, a merchant vessel chief engineer and widower, on 10 June 2010.
 The couple divorced in 2013.

-In February 2023, she announced her engagement to a previously undisclosed boyfriend.
+In February 2023, she softly revealed her engagement to her longtime boyfriend Sai Ye Min Thu, marking a tender new chapter in her life.
+In 2024, she married Sai Ye Min Thu, beginning their journey together as husband and wife.